-Upon return to school from an absence, the student shall bring to the school a note, signed and dated by the parent/legal guardian, stating the reason for the absence and the dates the absences occurred.
+Upon return to school from an absence, the student shall bring to the school a note, signed and dated by the parent/legal guardian, stating the reason for the absence(s) and the dates of the absence(s).
+A doctor's note will also be accepted.